Harel Skaat: Personal life

 In a documentary first broadcast on Israeli television in October 2010, Skaat stated that he is gay.
 The statement came after years of public speculation about Skaat's sexual orientation and after a controversial public outing by Israeli film producer and gay activist, Gal Uchovsky, after Skaat performed at a July 2010 memorial to mark the one-year anniversary of an attack on a Tel Aviv gay youth center.

 Skaat is married to Idan Roll, a model, a lawyer and current Knesset member.
 On 7 March 2021, Skaat and Roll announced their wedding on social media, which had taken place on 5 March 2021 in Provo, Utah, USA.

 In June 2010, Skaat purchased an apartment at one of the Arlosoroff Towers, a pair of planned commercial and residential high rise buildings in Tel Aviv's Ayalon Triangle.
 Skaat has been actively involved with charities aimed at children with disabilities.
 For recreation, he sometimes likes to engage in high thrill activities, such as skydiving, bungee jumping, and rafting.

+In 2017, Sakat called on youth from the gay community to not enlist in the Israeli army and not to pay taxes, after the ministry of welfare had refused to allow homosexual couples to adopt children.